The Political Economy of

 by dividing the inputs in the first three

 columns by the gross outputs of the sectors that use them,

 we obtain a matrix of direct input coefficients, denoted by

 outputs that are necessary to provide a vector of final

 demands to consumers.

 were not compiled with sufficient frequency or detail.

-4. Built inefficiency of past into plans for future.
+4. Built inefficiency of past into plans

 for consistency but not optimality.